alessandrobigiotti/micro-credentials-smart-contracts/README.md

 ![alt text](https://github.com/alessandrobigiotti/micro-credentials-smart-contracts/blob/main/img/smartcontracttree.png?raw=true)

 The only access point to the blockchain is the ELearningPlatform smart contract.
 This smart contract has the task to manage all other smart contracts dynamically.

+The main functions contained in the ELearningPlatform.sol are:
+- registerInstitution
+- registerCandidate
+- registerCourse
+- courseSubscription
+- passCourse
+- checkExam

 ## Project Configuration